ART

 PIXEL, BYTES & FILM – ORF III ARTIST IN RESIDENCE (2013 – 2021)

 In my dissertation, I examined the relationship between contemporary art and public-television.
 The findings of this research were practically incorporated into the development of the art project and funding program Pixel, Bytes & Film – ORF III Artist in Residence.
-This series opened a window, presenting the view of artists on culture and society.
+This series understands television as creative material.
 Annually, ten to twelve art projects were financed, developed, and broadcast.
-Workshops accompanied the production process and provided support for the artists.
+Workshops accompanied the production process and provided support for artists.

-Over the years of its existence “Pixel, Bytes & Film – ORF III Artist in Residence” has been a cooperation of the Austrian Broadcasting Corporation (ORF), the Film Department of the Austrian Federal Ministry for Arts, Culture, Civil Service & Sport (BMKOES) and the Academy of Fine Arts Vienna.
+Over the years “Pixel, Bytes & Film – ORF III Artist in Residence” has collaborated with the Austrian Broadcasting Corporation (ORF), the Film Department of the Austrian Federal Ministry for Arts, Culture, Civil Service & Sport (BMKOES) and the Academy of Fine Arts Vienna.

 More about the project on vimeo.